 - 1 cup whole milk

-- 1. Preheat the oven to 350°F (176°C) and adjust the oven rack to the middle position.
-Butter the bottoms and sides of two 9-by-2-inch round cake pans and coat them evenly with cocoa powder, tapping out the excess.
+- Preheat the oven to 350°F (176°C) and adjust the oven rack to the middle position.
+Butter the bottoms and sides of two 9-by-2-inch round cake pans and coat them evenly with cocoa powder, tapping out any excess.

-- 4. Hold a sifter or a fine strainer over a large bowl or piece of parchment paper and sift the flour and baking soda together.
+- Hold a sifter or a fine strainer over a large bowl or piece of parchment paper and sift the flour and baking soda together.
 (If using a strainer, simply dump both ingredients in the strainer and gently tap your hand against the edge.)
-Dump the salt on top.
+Add the salt on top.